Counselor jobs in Schofield Barracks, HI - 162 jobs

 Counselor job in Laie, HI

 Students may only have 5 open job applications at a time.
-Work Experience: Entry-Level (Foundational) Work Experience Description: Suitable for students with basic foundational knowledge and little to no practical experience, ideal for freshmen or sophomores who have completed only introductory courses.
+Work Experience: Intermediate (Developing Skills) Work Experience Description: Ideal for students who have begun gaining relevant experience and are building their skills through internships, part-time jobs, or significant projects.
+Typically aimed at sophomores or juniors who have completed a combination of introductory and advanced coursework.

 Job Summary